-North Dakota currently has thirty-one natural gas processing/conditioning plants operating, with the capability to process roughly 3.4 BCFD.
-Four additional new or expanded plants are expected over the next two years and will add 0.8 BCFD of processing capacity (Figure 7).
+North Dakota currently has thirty-two natural gas processing/conditioning plants operating, with the capability to process roughly 3.8 BCFD.
+One additional new plant is expected by year end 2021 and will add 0.2 BCFD of processing capacity (Figure 7).
 A detailed breakdown of the existing and proposed facilities can be found in Appendix D and on the Pipeline Authority website.